Flow-IPC/ipc/README.md

      4. Build using the build system generated in the preceding step:  In `$BUILD` run `make`.
         - (To generate documentation run `make ipc_doc_public ipc_doc_full flow_doc_public flow_doc_full`.)
      5. Install (export):  In `$BUILD` run `make install`.
-        - (To "install" the regenerated documentation in its proper location please follow the simple steps in Documentation below.)

 To use Flow-IPC/Flow: